ranging-rs/slicing-rs/test_crates/README.md

 - starting with `slicing_no_std_vec_` with `Vec` (`core::collections::Vec`), and
 - ending with `_build` for testing build only, or
 - ending with `_run` for running tests only (as if in `no_std`, but using your default target).

+Even though these crates have long names, we don't put them under any subdirectory structure.
+(As per TODO 'Test crates':) We want their names to be unique (to differentiate them in VS Code).

 ## Testing features and platforms
 The middles names of all `no_std` project names (having paths starting with `test_crates/slicing_no_std_`), and last names of all `std` project names (having paths starting with `test_crates/slicing_ok_std_`) indicate what crate features are being tested.